sambacha/fontParts/documentation/source/environments/index.rst

         # Environment updating.
         # If the environment requires the scripter to manually
-        # notify the environment that the object has been updated,
+        # notify the environment that the object has been changed,
-        # the subclass must implement the update method.
+        # the subclass must implement the changed method.
 Please
         # try to avoid requiring this.

-        def update(self):
+        def changed(self):
             myEnv.goUpdateYourself()

         # Wrapped objects.